soubihabdenour/Basis-and-Practice-in-Programming_DASF004_41/Lab Exercise/week5/week_5.md

 ## **Bonus Challenge: Make a program that check if the string is palindrome or not (회문)**

-Input is entered in lowercase only.
+Input could be entered both in lowercase and uppercase.

 ### **Example Output **
 ```
-Please enter a string: kayak
+Please enter a string: Kayak
 It is a palindrome!

 Please enter a string: superman